 22. What are the time requirements of RSSAC Caucus members?

 RSSAC Caucus members are expected to take part in work parties and participate on the RSSAC Caucus mailing list.
-We recognize that some members will be able to devote more time than others, and that certain work parties and document reviews require more time than others.
-However, we would generally like members to devote at least 4 hours per month on Caucus activities.
+Some members will be able to devote more time than others, and that certain work parties and document reviews require more time than others.
+However, RSSAC would generally like members to devote at least 4 hours per month on Caucus activities.

 Common Misunderstandings